eth-sri/zkay/README.md

 # zkay: A Blockchain Privacy Language

-zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to NIZK-enabled private smart contracts.
+Zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to Ethereum smart contracts leveraging encryption and zero-knowledge (NIZK) proofs.
+This repository provides a toolchain for compiling, deploying and using zkay contracts.

+In addition to the instructions below, we refer to the following resources:

+- The original [research paper][zkay-ccs], which introduces the core concepts of zkay.
+- The [online documentation][zkay-docs], which provides a tutorial, language reference and API documentation.
+- The [technical report][zkay-0.2-techreport], which describes the features and implementation of zkay v0.2.

-## Warning
+## Warning / Security Disclaimer

-This is an initial implementation for research purposes.
-There could be vulnerabilities or bugs, thus it should not be used in production yet.
+Zkay is a research project and its implementation is **not secure**!
+Do not use zkay in a productive system or to process confidential data.

-## Dependencies
+## Prerequisites

-First, install the following dependencies with your system's package manager (python >= 3.7 is also required):
+Zkay requires python version 3.7 or later to be installed.
+Additionally, install the following dependencies using your system's package manager:

 #### Debian/Ubuntu
 ```bash